-- Moisture can cause organic flooring materials (such as solid hardwood, engineered wood, cork, or bamboo) to degrade.
+- Moisture can cause organic flooring materials (such as solid hardwood, engineered wood, cork, or bamboo) to degrade or rot.

-- Moisture can cause any flooring to bow, warp, or bubble.
+- Moisture can cause many types of flooring to bow, warp, or bubble.

 Three Methods for Testing Concrete Moisture Levels

 It is vitally important to test your concrete slab's moisture level and understand the test results before installing flooring over it.
 A definitive test that measures the amount of moisture released from the concrete requires a calcium chloride kit or a relative humidity meter.
 Testing with either method will tell you how precisely how much moisture is present, making it possible to choose a surface flooring that is appropriate.
 There is also a moisture meter tool specifically for concrete you can purchase at any home improvement store, though more professional, accurate tools like this are not readily accessible and can be costly.
 Flooring manufacturers rate their products based on the moisture levels they can tolerate, and testing your slab can tell you if a particular flooring material is likely to perform adequately.

 - Clear plastic sheeting

 - Duct tape

-Cut clear plastic sheeting into several 24 by 24-inch squares.
+Cut clear plastic sheeting into several 24-by-24-inch squares.
 Make sure the plastic has no holes or tears.

 Secure the Plastic